Memory and personalization

 - A

-obsilo-chatfield is added to the note's YAML frontmatter - The value is a clickable link in the format
+chatsfield is added to the note's YAML frontmatter - The value is a list of clickable links in the format

-obsidian://obsilo-chat?id=... - Clicking the link opens Vault Operator and jumps straight to that conversation
+obsidian://vault-operator-chat?id=... - Clicking a link opens Vault Operator and jumps straight to that conversation

-To configure Chat-Linking, go to Settings > Vault Operator > Interface and look for the "Auto-link chats in frontmatter" toggle.
+To configure chat linking, go to Settings > Vault Operator > Advanced > Interface and look for the "Auto-link chats in frontmatter" toggle.

 Cost saving